-Moving to France is exciting and new.
+Living in France is exciting and new.
 It’s a beautiful country with lots to offer.
 Living in France is easy and the people are outgoing.
 France is an open country, with very lovely people living in it.
 So what are the things you should read into, before living in France?

 For non European country nationals, there are 2 additional rules to be allowed to drive in France:

-- Your drivers license must be issued in the country where you’re from.
+- Your driver’s license must be issued in the country where you’re from.

-- Your drivers license must be drafted in French, or you carry an official translation.
+- Your driver’s license must be drafted in French, or you carry an official translation.

 Thanks to our many years of experience and good collaboration with our local partners, we will ensure that there will be no surprises when relocating to France.
-If you’re planning on moving to France and you want our help, you can use one of the options below:
+If you’re planning on relocating to France and you want our help, you can use one of the options below:

-If you are not sure on what to choose, a call request is the easiest solution.
+If you are not sure what to choose, a call request is the easiest solution.
 That way we can answer all of your questions about moving to the Netherlands and help you in any way possible!

 If you, like us, like to prepare for a relocation then you may find our checklist very helpful.
 It gives a timeline with tips on how to prepare yourself for your relocation!
 Download our checklist at the bottom of this page!

-Moving to France with your own relocation coordinator
+Relocating to France with your own relocation coordinator

 If you have any questions during the entire process, please contact your personal relocation coordinator.
 This person can answer all your questions about the move.
 This way you can prepare for your life in Australia without any problems.
 Still not sure if we’re the right company for you?
 Check out the reviews our customers wrote, we’re very proud of our satisfied clients!